Solar-network/docs/docs/sxpswap/users/metamask.md

 8. On the next page, enter your wallet address from the Solar Desktop Wallet.
 The mainnet SXP address starts with an S and is 34 characters long.
 ![8](/sxpswap/assets/8.png)
 9. Click next after you've filled in your SXP mainnet wallet address.
 From this point, it won't be possible to recover your assets if you fill in the wrong address.
 10. Double check the details on this page and click on the "Approve Swap" button.
-You will now be asked to confirm the transactions which sends the tokens to a specialized contract.
+You will now be asked to confirm the transactions which sends the tokens to a specialised contract.
 ![10](/sxpswap/assets/10.png)
 <span style="color:red">Wait.
 Do not close this page.
 You are not done yet.
 11. A new button will be available.
-Click on the button that says "Swap Now" and finalize the swap by confirming and signing the Swap transaction.
+Click on the button that says "Swap Now" and finalise the swap by confirming and signing the Swap transaction.
 ![11](/sxpswap/assets/11.png)
 ![11-2](/sxpswap/assets/11-2.png)
 12. The swap is done.
 You can now view the transaction on the block explorer.
 The new SXP mainnet coins will arrive in your wallet within 30-minutes after receiving the required amount of confirmations.